Givers supports and pays people caring for their loved ones.

 While the federal government does not require private employers to offer paid family leave, New Jersey has a rule that could be worth $993 per week to caregivers.
 Employees can receive up to 85% of their weekly earnings for up to 12 weeks to care for a seriously ill family member.
 Learn more here

-Laws and programs in New Jersey that provide support to family caregivers include the following:
+Laws and government programs in New Jersey that provide support to informal caregivers include the following:

 • Federal Family and Medical Leave Act (FMLA): The FMLA provides eligible employees of covered employers to take up to 12 weeks of unpaid, job-protected leave within a 12-month time frame.